Ranger program: Block 3 missions

 Ranger's Block 3 embodied four launches in 1964-65.
 These spacecraft boasted a television instrument designed to observe the lunar surface during the approach; as the spacecraft neared the Moon, it would reveal detail smaller than the best Earth telescopes could show, and finally dishpan-sized craters.
 The first of the new series, Ranger 6, had a flawless flight, except that the television system was disabled by an in-flight accident and could take no pictures.

 The next three Rangers, with a redesigned television, were completely successful.
 Ranger 7 photographed its way down to target in a lunar plain, soon named Mare Cognitum, south of the crater Copernicus.
 It sent more than 4,300 pictures from six cameras to waiting scientists and engineers.
 The new images revealed that craters caused by impact were the dominant features of the Moon's surface, even in the seemingly smooth and empty plains.
 Great craters were marked by small ones, and the small with tiny impact pockmarks, as far down in size as could be discerned—about 50 cm.
 The light-colored streaks radiating from Copernicus and a few other large craters turned out to be chains and nets of small craters and debris blasted out in the primary impacts.

 In February 1965, Ranger 8 swept an oblique course over the south of Oceanus Procellarum and Mare Nubium, to crash in Mare Tranquillitatis about 70 km distant from where Apollo 11 would land 4½ years later.
-It garnered more than 7,000 images, covering a wider area and reinforcing the conclusions from Ranger 7.
+It took more than 7,000 images, covering a wider area and reinforcing the conclusions from Ranger 7.
 About a month later, Ranger 9 came down in the 90 km diameter crater Alphonsus.
 Its 5,800 images, nested concentrically and taking advantage of very low-level sunlight, provided strong confirmation of the crater-on-crater, gently rolling contours of the lunar surface.